 This matters especially for REST API monitoring, where a small percentage of slow endpoints can degrade the entire user experience while your average looks healthy.

-The calculation is straightforward: sort all values, then pick the one at the desired position.
+To calculate P95 latency: collect every response time, sort them from fastest to slowest, then take the value at the 95th-percentile position (multiply the count by 0.95).
+Sort all values, then pick the one at the desired position.
 Here is a JavaScript implementation you can use for testing or lightweight monitoring:

 /**